Trofem/TrofimPlatformer/README.md

 ## Q/A

+`Can I use your code for anything?`

+Yes.

 `Is this can be playable on mobile device?`

 - [ ] Yea, I will try to upload .apk file.
+I was working a lot last time to do it.
 If checkmark, it means that link for file is down bellow.